jacobkap/crimebythenumbers/docs/pdf-tables.md

 #> [5,] "9"   "0"  "N/A"               "N/A"
 #> [6,] "37"  "2"  "N/A"               "N/A"
 ```
 We can make it a data.frame just by putting it in `data.frame()`.
 To avoid making the columns into factors, we'll set the parameter `stringsAsFactors` to FALSE.
 And we can assign the columns names using a vector of strings we can make.
-We'll use the same column names as in the PDF but lowercased and replacing spaces and parentheses with underscores.
+We'll use the same column names as in the PDF but lowercase and replacing spaces and parentheses with underscores.

 ```r